 Disclaimer: Content created by the Diabetes Mine team.
 For more

-Hey, All -- got questions about life with diabetes?
-Then you've come to the right place!
-That would be our weekly diabetes advice column, Ask D'Mine, hosted by veteran type 1, diabetes author and educator Wil Dubois.This week, Wil is weighing... ...
+Hey All -- if you've got questions about life with diabetes, then you've come to the right place.
+That would be our weekly diabetes advice column, Ask D'Mine, hosted by veteran type 1 and diabetes author Wil Dubois.Pass the cranberries!
+Thanksg...